Horospherical stacks and stacky coloured fans: Horospherical morphisms and maps of stacky coloured fans

 \subsection{Isomorphisms}

-In Theorem \ref{thm:horospherical isomorphisms} (stated below) we give a combinatorial characterization for a horospherical morphism (induced by a map of stacky coloured fans) to be an isomorphism.
-The proof is in Section \ref{sec:proof of isomorphism criteria}.
+In \cref{thm:horospherical isomorphisms} (stated below) we give a combinatorial characterization for a horospherical morphism (induced by a map of stacky coloured fans) to be an isomorphism; this is a natural generalization of \cite[Theorem B.3]{satriano2015toric1}.
+The proof is in \cref{sec:proof of isomorphism criteria}.

 \begin{notation}[Preimage coloured cone] Suppose that $\Phi:N_1\to N_2$ is a map of coloured lattices which is compatible with coloured fans $\Sigma_1^c$ and $\Sigma_2^c$.
 Given $\sigma_2^c\in\Sigma_2^c$, we let $\Phi^{-1}(\sigma_2^c)$ denote the sub-coloured fan of $\Sigma_1^c$ consisting of all coloured cones in $\Sigma_1^c$ which map into $\sigma_2^c$.
 Similarly, we let $\Phi^{-1}(\sigma_2)$ denote the underlying fan for $\Phi^{-1}(\sigma_2^c)$, i.e. this is the sub-fan of $\Sigma_1$ consisting of all cones in $\Sigma_1$ which map into $\sigma_2$. \end{notation}